 About The Filmmaker

-Anne Keala Kelly is a Hawaiian journalist and filmmaker reporting on politics, culture, the environment and indigenous peoples.
-She has filed stories from Hawaii, where she lives, as well as Geneva and Katmandu.
-Keala’s reports air regularly on the Pacifica Network’s Free Speech Radio News, her print journalism has appeared in The Nation, Indian Country Today, The Honolulu Weekly, and other publications.
-Her news footage has been featured on The NewsHour with Jim Lehrer and Democracy Now! and in September 2008 Keala co-produced “The Other Hawaii” for Al Jazeera.
+Anne Keala Kelly is a Hawaiian filmmaker who documented the Hawaiian sovereignty movement during the first decade of the 21st century.
+As a journalist, she has covered Hawaiian and other indigenous peoples issues and the environment, and in 2006-07 she was a Ted Scripps Fellow in Boulder, CO at the Center For Environmental Journalism.
+She has filed stories from Hawaii, where she lives, as well as Geneva and Katmandu for the Pacifica Network’s Free Speech Radio News.
+Her print journalism has appeared in The Nation, Indian Country Today, The Honolulu Weekly, and other publications, and her video reporting has been featured on The NewsHour with Jim Lehrer and Democracy Now!
+In September 2008 Keala co-produced “The Other Hawaii” for Al Jazeera.
 She has an MFA in Directing from UCLA.

 Facts about the Military in Hawai’i